ToBeatElite/InfoSecNotes/Methodology/Enumeration.md

 **Kerberos - 88**

-having Kerberos present means that you can AD Attacks like Kerberoasting or AS REp Roasting; this port should be noted but there is nothing to really enumerate from it.
+having Kerberos present means that its a DC. you can do AD Attacks like Kerberoasting or AS REP Roasting; this port should be noted but there is nothing to really enumerate from it.